ADVRHumanoids/tree_hhcm/README.md

-# bt_hhcm
+# tree_hhcm

-This package provides a BehaviorTree.CPP-based executable for hierarchical hybrid control and mission execution.
+This package provides a BehaviorTree.CPP-based library of TreeNodes tailored to the HHCM toolchains, and an executable for hierarchical hybrid control and mission execution.

 ## Provided BTCPP TreeNodes
 - **LoadParamFromConfig**: Loads parameters from YAML config files into the blackboard.